 You see the exact same methods applied to humans as you do dogs.
-Its not what you eat, its how much, carbs are essential etc. The only reason humans and dogs are pushed grains and vegetables is because they are cheap.
+It’s not what you eat, its how much, carbs are essential etc. The only reason humans and dogs are pushed grains and vegetables is that they are cheap.
 If dog food companies could farm elephants cheaper than grow wheat, all kibble would be made from elephants and there would be many a study funded to convince you to buy elephant kibble.

-In the Keto forums I am in you often see memes along the line of “what we class as healthy whole grains, farmers use to fatten cattle”.
+In the Keto forums, I am in you often see memes along the line of “what we class as healthy whole grains, farmers use to fatten cattle”.
 I personally just lump all carbs into that pot now.
 The Standard Western Diet is generally 40-65% carbs, 10-35% protein, 20-35% fat.
 I checked out a cheap, medium, and expensive kibble brand.
 Guess what they all came in at around 50% carbs, 30% protein, and 20% fats (which included vegetable oils which are glorified poison to both human and dogs).
-I did find kibble that was different, for example one from a brand called Eden was 80% protein to 20% fruit & veg.
+I did find a kibble that was different, for example, one from a brand called Eden was 80% protein to 20% fruit & veg.
 These were specifically marketed as ancestral appropriate kibble.
-However you still have issues with the ravages of processing and what ingredients are being used.
+However, you still have issues with the ravages of processing and what ingredients are being used.
 So kibble is very similar macros to the current standard western diet for HUMANS.
 Which is crazy.
-Humans are the most obese and disease ridden animals on the planet, dogs are the second, and domesticated cats the third unfortunately.
+Humans are the most obese and disease-ridden animals on the planet, dogs are the second, and domesticated cats the third, unfortunately.
 The same dietary mistakes are being made for humans and our pets who we love.
 We even treat these mistakes the same.
 Rather than resolving dietary issues, we over medicate and vaccinate our pets.
 What I also found interesting is that I am guessing Dog Food nutritional content rules are different.
 They often tell you how much protein and fat is in 100g of kibble, but they don’t mention the total carbs.
-Although its easy to work out.
+Although it’s easy to work out.
 This suggests to me people do have a subconscious understanding that dogs shouldn’t be eating loads of carbs.

-Just a thought is the long term aim of kibble for dogs really a way of getting humans to eat it eventually, there is an episode of Black Mirror for you.
+Just a thought is the long-term aim of kibble for dogs really a way of getting humans to eat it eventually, there is an episode of Black Mirror for you.